 Not so.
 Thanks to ‘digital by default’ policies introduced over the last few years, the public sector is increasingly open to more modern approaches – as our adoption of the open source MongoDB shows.
 It allows us to use a flexible micro service architecture for the platform, and improves the end user experience with higher availability and faster response times.
 It’s as progressive a set-up as any you’d find in enterprise.

 Myth: Multiple teams make development harder.

-Our platform currently enables more than 40 agile teams to co-exist happily and productively.
+Our platform currently enables more multiple agile teams to co-exist happily and productively.
 It’s perfectly po ssible to have teams working separately, with collaboration occurring naturally and smoothly as and when required – you just need to have the right set-up.
 You need the right culture as well as technology for this, of course; one way is to treat the platform as a club.
 Government is now open to this approach.